http_websocket_session

 • read_message/5 for stateful message reads plus automatic close-handshake replies.

-• read_message/6 for stateful message reads plus automatic close-handshake replies and optional auto-pong policy.
+• read_message/6 for stateful message reads plus automatic close-handshake replies and optional auto-pong and maximum payload length policies.

 • write_message/2-3 as stateless convenience wrappers for role-aware writes.